Enki--/pydev.us/about.md

 permalink: /about/
 ---

-Nothing pretty or specail.
+Nothing pretty or special.
 This is just where i post stuff i want to remember and think will be helpful in the future